What is BPD?

 In fact, people with a personality disorder including borderline personality are much more likely to develop a substance abuse disorder.
 For instance that you may have co-occurring disorders if you are struggling to complete drug rehab.
 We Level Up Dual Diagnosis Rehab treatment teams apply best practices & evidence-based treatment for client multi disorders getting to the underlying problems behind one’s addiction.

-At We Level Up NJ Treatment Center, you will find world-class care with round-the-clock medical professionals available to help with your BPD Treatment and recovery.
+At We Level Up NJ Treatment Center, you will find world-class care with round-the-clock medical professionals available to help with primary addiction disorders plus secondary BPD Treatment and recovery therapy.
 Working as an integrated team providing BPD treatment with a Dual Diagnosis program for primary substance abuse recovery treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our counselors know what you are going through and will answer any of your questions.

 Your call is private and confidential and there is never any obligation.